DrOgres/electric-state/README.md

 - Organize localization fields to make sense
 - set up macro drag to hot bar for rollable elements
 - Item detail roll down on gear tab
-- Item detail to chat for Trait, and Talent from character sheet
+- Item detail to chat for Trait, from character sheet

 Version History:
 v0.16.0
+- Added chat card for Talent Items
+-Fixed: localization for item target on Injury and Trauma cards

 v0.15.0
 - Added chat card for injury items